 The worn rear dropout must have been an existing issue.
 Axles don’t shrink and I had hardly ridden the bicycle before noticing the issue.
 The fact that it’s a mountain bike also means the frame has to deal with more bumps and jolts sustained to the frame, worsening the issue.
 Or even causing it in the first place.

 Repairing the worn rear dropouts

 I decided to fill up the worn parts with steel putty from Bison.
 This is 2-compound epoxy which acts like clay you can mold into place.
-You need to kneed it for 2 minutes for the compound to be activated before applying it to the surface area.
+You need to knead it for 2 minutes for the compound to be activated before applying it to the surface area.

 Step 1.
 Applying steel putty

-After you applied the putty I press it firmly into place using the axle.
+After you applied the putty I pressed it firmly into place using the axle.
 You want to make sure that there is zero play and using the thing that’s actually going into the dropout is perfect.